Military precision and combat prowess

 Which classes are good for Hobgoblins?

 The following guide will focus on the version of the Hobgoblin race found in Monsters of the Multiverse where ability score improvements can be assigned against any ability.
-In short the best classes for a Hobgoblin will be ones that keeps its bonus action free, so your character can activate Fey Gift as much as possible, such as:
+In short the best classes for a Hobgoblin will be ones that keeps its bonus action free and stay close to allies, so your character can activate Fey Gift as much as possible.

 Best classes for hobgoblins